opencrvs/mosip/README.md

 # OpenCRVS API for MOSIP

+> [!WARNING]
+> Work in progress!
+This release is not yet ready for production use.

 This package ensures a secure and a robust integration between OpenCRVS and MOSIP.
 For instructions on how to setup the integration, please refer to the [installation.md](./docs/installation.md).
 For local development, see instructions below.
 For features and core versions supported, please refer to the [compatibility.md](./docs/compatibility.md).

 ## Development